 Computer Scientist Maryana Alegro is a former BIDS-BCHIS Data Science Fellow, now an Associate Professional Researcher at UCSF.
 At UC Berkeley, she was a post-doc at the UCSF Grinberg Lab, where she investigated and created computational tools to assist researchers in studying human brain and dementia, especially Alzheimer’s disease (AD).
 Such tools incorporate a combination of machine learning techniques with visualization and computer vision.
 She was also responsible for the design/construction of prototype imaging equipment at the lab.
 She received her MS and PhD in electrical engineering from the University of São Paulo Polytechnic School.
 Her major experience is in medical imaging, especially in MRI and histological image analysis.

-Henry Pinkard is a PhD student in Computational Biology and member of the Computational Imaging Lab advised by Laura Waller.
-His work focuses on combining machine learning and optical microscopy to create computational imaging systems that can diagnose disease and understand biology in new ways.
+Henry Pinkard was a BIDS Data Science Fellow and a PhD student in Computational Biology, and a member of the Computational Imaging Lab advised by Laura Waller.
+His work focused on combining machine learning and optical microscopy to create computational imaging systems that can diagnose disease and understand biology in new ways.
 Before coming to Berkeley, he worked in the Vale Lab and the Biological Imaging Development Center at UCSF, where he created open-source tools for controlling microscopes, performing new types of 3D imaging experiments, and handling the large data streams these experiments produce.